StylishThemes/GitHub-Upstream-BugFixes/README.md

 ## About

-This style fixes some known GitHub issues that are left dangling unfixed for a long period.
+This style fixes some known GitHub issues that are left dangling unfixed for a long period of time.
 You can easily turn the fix ON/OFF using the provided toggles to see issue or see if its been fixed.

+If you notice that an issue has been fixed and know which, yet the code remains in style, please open a [new issue](https://github.com/StylishThemes/GitHub-Upstream-BugFixes/issues/new/choose) and report it so the relevant code can be removed from style.

 ## Installation